15 Marketing metrics to maintain & measure small business growth

 Along with initial revenue, understanding the lifetime value of your customers is also invaluable.
 When you understand your average CLTV, you can calculate the true ROI of your marketing efforts.

 Typically, CLTV is calculated by how much a customer spends with you on average each time they buy, how often they buy and how long they’re a customer.
-Here’s a step-by-step process to calculate this (as shared by HubSpot):
+Here’s a step-by-step process to calculate this:

 - First, calculate your average purchase value by dividing the total amount of revenue over a year by the number of purchases over that same period